-Bluesbreaker is a great hardcore band from Kiev, incorporating these groovy guitars into their sound.
+Bluesbreaker is a fucking awesome hardcore band from Kiyv, incorporating these groovy guitars and grunge vibes into their sound.
 Honestly, I didn’t have the chance to check the band prior to their show in Sofia that our friends from For The Kids Booking set up last night.
-Their great show struck a chord with me and since the band was sleeping at my place, I decided not to be a nice guy but to squeeze an interview with their singer Mike at 2 am while drinking herbal tea in my kitchen.
+But their great show struck a chord with me and, since the band was sleeping at my place, I decided not to be a nice guy but to squeeze an interview with their singer Mike at 2 am while drinking herbal tea with him in my kitchen.

 Let’s start with a brief introduction to your band.
 Who is Bluesbreaker and what are you doing?